ravishankar03/LocalizationConverter/README.md

 python
 Copy code
 file_path = "translations.xlsx"  # Replace with the path to your Excel file

 columns_to_translate = [1, 3]    # Replace with the 1-based column numbers you want to translate

-source_lang = "en"               # Replace with the source language code (e.g., "en" for English) target_langs = ["es", "fr", "de"]             # Replace with the target language code (e.g., "es" for Spanish) replace = true                  # Set to True if you want to replace the existing columns For example:
+source_lang = "en"               # Replace with the source language code (e.g., "en" for English)

+target_langs = ["es", "fr", "de"]             # Replace with the target language code (e.g., "es" for Spanish)

+replace = true                  # Set to True if you want to replace the existing columns

+For example:

-To translate columns A and C (1, 3) from English to French, set: python
+To translate columns A and C (1, 3) from English to French and few other languages, set: python
 Copy code
 columns_to_translate = [1, 3]
 source_lang = "en"
 target_langs = ["es", "fr", "de"]
+replace = true

 4. Run the Script
 Open a terminal or command prompt, navigate to the folder containing translate_excel.py, and run: